Beirut

 Background

 Founded by Phoenicians and shaped by Ottoman rule, the French mandate, and a 15-year civil war, Beirut has 2.4 million people in its metropolitan area.
-Dahiyeh anchored Hezbollah's political and military presence from the early 1980s, when Iran's IRGC helped establish the movement after Israel's 1982 invasion.
-The rest of the city functioned on an informal understanding that conflict was contained to that district.
+The 2020 port explosion killed over 200 people and destroyed much of the commercial waterfront; the World Bank estimated damage at $3.8-4.6 billion.
+Lebanon's financial collapse, which began in 2019, wiped out middle-class savings and drove emigration at a scale not seen since the civil war era.
+The rest of the city functioned on an informal understanding that conflict was contained to Dahiyeh, Hezbollah's southern suburb.
 That understanding has now ended.

-Lebanon's capital sits at the centre of a war it did not start and cannot stop.
-Since 2 March 2026, Israel has struck not only Dahiyeh but central Beirut itself: the Ramada hotel, the Aisha Bakkar neighbourhood, and the Ramlet al-Baida seafront.
-On 28 March, an IDF strike on southern Beirut killed two senior Hezbollah commanders as part of a response to Hezbollah's record 600-projectile barrage in 24 hours.
-Over 850 people have been killed and 831,000 displaced from the greater city as Israeli strikes reached areas once treated as off-limits.
+Lebanon's capital sat at the centre of a war it did not start and could not stop.
+From 2 March 2026, Israel struck not only Dahiyeh but central Beirut itself: the Ramada hotel, the Aisha Bakkar neighbourhood, and the Ramlet al-Baida seafront.
+On 28 March an IDF strike on southern Beirut killed two senior Hezbollah commanders as part of a response to a record 600-projectile barrage.
+Over 850 people were killed and 831,000 displaced from the greater city before a Ceasefire took effect on 16 April 2026 — fraying from day one as IDF troops held their 10-kilometre buffer zone and strikes continued in the south.